Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 To protect that authorization process we recommend that you operationalize the rotation of secrets.

-> Note: The devOps workflows included in this sample do not automate this
+> Note: This sample does not currently include the automation to address this
-> process.
+> responsibility.
 The following changes discuss the tasks that should be addressed.

 In the sample there are three secrets that should be maintained.